soumalya340/SprkHaus/README.md

 - **Proposal and Voting System**: A gateway for individuals to pitch ideas or organizations to submit diverse project ideas.
 Three types of voting will then take place:
   1. Specified Users
-  2. Everyone using the application
+  2. Everyone using the WebApplication
   3. Dependent on location.
 If it received a sufficient number of votes, say 51%, they may move on to the next round, which is to start their own smart contracts for fundraising.

 - **NFT-Driven Funding and Rewards**: Unique utilization of NFTs for funding, offering SprkHaus Holder and SprkHaus Collab options, providing contributors with tangible benefits and a stake in the project’s success.